-Guide to Credit Score and Credit Reports
+Guide to Credit Score

-Learn more about your credit score and how to manage it.
+score and how to manage it.

 FICO Score 8 is currently the most popular of many FICO scoring model versions that businesses use to size up a borrower’s risk.

-Credit Score Ranges: What Is an Excellent, Good, or Poor Credit Score?
+Credit Score Ranges: What is an Excellent, Good, or Poor Credit Score?

 Who’s Got Your Credit Data?
 The Big 3 Credit Reporting Agencies